Tune In to the 6 Best Italian Radio Stations for Learning the Language

 Now that we know that listening to the radio can be a great way to grow your Italian skills, what is the best way to do it?

 - Break it up.
 Beginner Italian learners should aim to listen to the radio in 5-minute chunks.
-This is the perfect amount of time to get a feel for the radio spot, but not enough to become overwhelmed by the words the learner does not know.
-Listening should not be stressful, so learners should avoid stressing themselves out!
+This is the perfect amount of time to get a feel for the radio spot, but not enough to become overwhelmed.

 - Listen to the rhythm.
-Beginners should also pay attention to the rhythm of the language, attempting to imitate speech patterns.
-Furthermore, beginners should also aim to understand “the gist” of a radio segment: What key words do you understand?
-What is the main idea.
+Beginners should pay attention to the rhythm of the language, attempting to imitate speech patterns.
+Furthermore, beginners should aim to understand “the gist” of a radio segment: What key words do you understand, and what’s the main idea?

 - Listen for grammar and understanding.
-For intermediate and advanced Italian learners who are beyond “understanding the gist,” learners should focus on grammatical constructions, vocabulary building, and understanding the piece in-depth.
-These learners could benefit from listening with a notebook in order to record new sentence constructions and words that can be reviewed later and/or turned into flashcards.
-They should also listen to a segment multiple times if possible to get the full picture.
+Intermediate and advanced Italian learners should focus on grammatical constructions, vocabulary building and understanding the piece in-depth.
+These learners could benefit from listening with a notebook in order to record new sentence constructions and words that can be reviewed later.

 - Reinforce what you’ve learned with other resources.
-You might get good listening skills if you focus your learning exclusively on Italian radio resources, but you won’t get fluent that way.
 Round out your studies with other resources like a good textbook or a new favorite TV show.
+You could also try using an immersive language learning program like FluentU to see how the language is used in context.

 Grab your cuffie (headphones), Italian learner.
 Plug in, relax and listen your way to Italian fluency!